Am I At Risk for Oral Cancer?

 I have leukoplakia.

 Leukoplakias are white patches that can grow inside your mouth or throat.
 If you use tobacco and drink a lot of alcohol, you may get this.
-According to the American Cancer Society, up to 20 percent of these lesions are either found to be cancerous or may develop into cancer if not treated.
+According to the American Cancer Society, up to 20% of these lesions are either found to be cancerous or may develop into cancer if not treated.
 Avoiding tobacco and alcohol can help lower your chances of getting leukoplakia and oral cancer.
 Having your doctor regularly check your mouth can help make sure that a leukoplakia is treated before it develops into cancer.

 I have HPV (human papillomavirus).

-Human papillomaviruses (HPV) are a group of more than 100 related viruses.
+Human papillomaviruses (HPV) are a group of more than 150 related viruses.
 Most HPV types cause warts on various parts of the body, but a few HPV types seem to be involved in some cancers, including some oral cancers.
-HPV virus may be found in two-thirds of oral and oropharyngeal cancers.
+HPV virus may be found in two-thirds of oropharyngeal cancers.
 This increase is thought to be because of changes in sexual practices, particularly increases in oral sex.

 I have another risk factor for oral cancer.